 |Aluminium, cast alloys (other than silicon type); cadmium, plated and chromate

 It is not just the nickel-plating on water blocks, that can be eaten off the cooler.
 There can also be staining, discoloration or a build up of other material like copper on the coldplate – you don’t want that either.
 In addition to galvanic corrosion of your water block, usage of distilled or deionized water risks biological activity as well.
 Small spores of algae and bacteria can grow into larger populations in certain areas of your loop.
 So hygiene is important.
 When adding new parts like radiators to your loop, thoroughly flushing can reduce the risk and also rid the system of residues from production lines.

-Distilled and deionized water carries very little charge but takes up copper ions quickly, especially in an higher temperature enviroment.
+Distilled and deionized water carries very little charge but takes up copper ions quickly, especially in an higher temperature environment.
 The corroded copper from radiators contaminates the water and gets distributed in your loop to eventually form a layer on other components.
-The highly reactive nature of distilled water can be adressed with inhibitors.
+The highly reactive nature of distilled water can be addressed with inhibitors.